 Zumbro’s Adult Forum stimulates the mind, engages the heart, and challenges people to grow in their understanding of important topics in our lives and the life of faith.

-ZED Talks are recorded each week and can be found on our YouTube Channel
+More ZED Talks can be found on our YouTube Channel

 JANUARY 5 | Stories from an ELCA Young Adult in Global Mission (YAGM) | Presenter: Hannah Johnsrud, ELCA YAGM 2018-19, Israel/Palestine | Hannah Johnsrud (granddaughter of Zumbro members Al and Nancy Johnsrud) spent a year living and serving in the Holy Land as one of 80+ young adults in global mission through the ELCA last year.
 She will share her experiences and insights about life in today’s Holy Land, as well as talk about the impact these experiences are having on the faith of young people in our church.